China eyes collection of lunar samples in 2017

-China's leaders have set a priority on advancing its space program, with President Xi Jinping calling for the country to establish itself as a space power.
+China's leaders have set a priority on advancing its space programme, with President Xi Jinping calling for the country to establish itself as a space power.

 The Chang'e 3 probe, named after a goddess in traditional Chinese mythology, landed on the moon on Saturday, setting down a lunar rover called the "Jade Rabbit".